-Bram Jozef Berntzen is a postdoctoral researcher intrigued by the complexity of obesity, its treatment, and prevention.
-He is dedicated to help improve the lives of people living with obesity.
+Bram Berntzen is a postdoctoral researcher fascinated by the complexity of obesity etiology, treatment, and prevention.
+Through his research he aims to improve health at the population level.

-He is thrilled to be a member of the EASO Early Career Network board, and he is looking forward to networking and collaborating with people involved with a wide variety of obesity-related topics.
+Bram is a member of the EASO Early Career Network board and the Exposome-NL Young Investigator Committee.
+He is looking forward to networking and collaborating with people interested in obesity across all disciplines and career stages.

 Read more on his educational and professional background.